ouspg/CompSec-return-templates/Lab3Template/README.md

 You should analyse every file and take them to account on your final conclusions.

 ### A) Have files been identified already?
 Do we find some malicious files based on these tools?
-Even if there are malicious files, why might they not appear in there?
-What is the bad thing about signature based identification?
+Even if there are malicious files, why might they not appear there?
+What is the disadvantage of using signature-based identification?

 ```console